chandraprvkvsh/Tourism-Analysis-and-Recommendation-System/README.md

 Subsequently, diverse analytical methodologies were applied to derive valuable insights.
 Furthermore, a recommendation system was developed using Neural Networks, designed to suggest destinations analogous to a specified location within a given district.

-NOTE: The primary objective was to outline the methodology for extracting insights from the dataset, acknowledging that a portion of the data is synthetic.
+NOTE : The primary objective was to outline the methodology for extracting insights from the dataset, acknowledging that a portion of the data is synthetic.